jeetgoyal80/finance-dashboard-backend/README.md

 - `isDeleted` is set to `true`
 - `deletedAt` stores the deletion timestamp

-Soft delete was chosen to preserve recoverability and auditability.
-For financial systems, even at assignment scope, retaining deletion history is preferable to permanent deletion.
+I used soft delete because it is a better fit for financial data than hard delete.
+Even in a simplified assignment, keeping some trace of removed records is usually the safer design choice.

-## 8. Analytics Design
+## 9. Analytics Design

 Analytics are implemented using MongoDB aggregation pipelines rather than manual computation in application code.